The Guided Local Hamiltonian Problem for Stoquastic Hamiltonians: Introduction

-A wide range of $2$-local Hamiltonian families were examined in Ref.~\cite{CKFH+23} within the guided setting, including translation-invariant, real, and antiferromagnetic models.
-However, the class of local stoquastic Hamiltonians were not addressed.
-In the context of the standard \sc{Local Hamiltonian} problem, such Hamiltonians are known to belong to a distinct complexity class called \cl{StoqMA}~\cite{BBT06,CM16,BH16,WB24}, which captures problems verifiable by a restricted quantum computer with specific measurement power.
-This separation raises the natural question of whether the guided version of the problem behaves differently for stoquastic Hamiltonians, and whether it admits a different complexity classification from the \clw{BQP}{hard} cases studied previously.
-More broadly, the tetrachotomy theorem of Cubitt and Montanaro~\cite[Theorem 7]{CM16} establishes that all $2$-local interaction sets $\mathcal{S}$ fall into one of four classes: \cl{P}, \cl{NP}-, \cl{StoqMA}-, or \cl{QMA}-complete for the \sc{Local Hamiltonian} problem.
-This classification suggests the possibility of an analogous categorisation for the \sc{Guided Local Hamiltonian} problem.
-In this work, we initiate such an investigation by focusing on general local stoquastic Hamiltonians.
-We do not study the special subclass of \clw{StoqMA}{complete} Hamiltonians known as \emph{simultaneously locally diagonalisable} (SLD)~\cite{CM16}, and therefore do not make claims about their guided complexity.
-Nonetheless, we expect analogous results to hold for this family as well.
+\citet{cade2023improved} examined a range of $2$-local Hamiltonian families for the \sc{Guided Local Hamiltonian} problem, including real, translation-invariant, and antiferromagnetic models; however, the class of stoquastic Hamiltonians remains unexplored.
+The stoquastic case is particularly intriguing because these Hamiltonians, which have real and non-positive off-diagonal elements in the computational basis, admit sign-problem-free representations enabling classical simulation via probabilistic and Monte Carlo methods~\cite{bravyi2015monte}.
+In the standard \sc{Local Hamiltonian} problem, restricting to stoquastic Hamiltonians yields the \sc{Stoquastic Local Hamiltonian}, which is \clw{StoqMA}{complete}~\cite{bravyi2006merlin,cade2023improved,bravyi2016complexity, waite2025complexitya}.
+The complexity class \cl{StoqMA} captures promise problems verifiable by restricted quantum computations with specific measurement power, and is known to satisfy the containment $\cl{StoqMA} \subseteq \cl{QMA}$.
+This separation raises the natural question of whether the guided version behaves differently for stoquastic Hamiltonians, and whether it yields a complexity classification distinct from the previously established \clw{BQP}{hard} cases.
+More broadly, structural results for the standard \sc{Local Hamiltonian} problem suggest that such distinctions may be fundamental.
+In particular, the tetrachotomy theorem of Cubitt and Montanaro~\cite[Theorem 7]{cubitt2016complexity} shows that every $2$-local interaction set $\mathcal{S}$ yields a \sc{Local Hamiltonian} problem that is either \cl{P}-, \cl{NP}-, \cl{StoqMA}-, or \cl{QMA}-complete.
+This suggests the possibility of an analogous categorisation for the \sc{Guided Local Hamiltonian} problem.
+In this work, we address this question by analysing general local stoquastic Hamiltonians.
+We deliberately exclude the simultaneously locally diagonalisable (SLD) subclass --- whose interactions capture a \cl{StoqMA}-complete case in the tetrachotomy --- from our analysis, leaving this structured setting for future work.